austinclem1/buck-ecl-tool/README.md

 one of the following:
 - integer literal i.e. `5`
 - string literal i.e. `"hello world"`
-- the name of a label i.e. `entry_point` only really makes sense for commands that branch, like GOTO, GOSUB, ONGOTO, and ONGOSUB
+- the name of a label i.e. `entry_point` usually used in commands that branch, like GOTO, GOSUB, ONGOTO, and ONGOSUB
 - byte, word, or dword sized var identifier i.e. `my_byte_var`
 - pointer var followed by an offset in square brackets, then suffixed with a character specifying what size of data to read or write at the resulting